ErichBSchulz/clif/README.md

 # Example implementation

 Within the `historic/protype` folder are some of the source files that demonstrate the first implementation in php and angular.
-These are provide merely to add substance to the discusion of how best to implement the CLIF notion into CiviCRM.
+These are provided merely to add substance to the discusion of how best to implement the CLIF notion into CiviCRM.

-# Mistakes made

-Combolists and all the pre-qif formats

-Initially making `filters` the preferred interchange format.
-Much cleaner to use a single filter, which maybe an `intersection` or `union` type.

 # Open questions